wikimedia/mediawiki/DEVELOPERS.md

 **Linux users**

-We recommend installing `docker-compose` by [downloading the binary release](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).
+* We recommend installing `docker-compose` by [downloading the binary release](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).
 You can also use `pip`, your OS package manager, or even run it in a container, but downloading the binary release is the easiest method.
+* Follow the instructions to ["Manage Docker as a non-root user"](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)

 ---